-- Attendance at all lectures is expected, but is not counted towards the final grade.
-However, some of the in-class exercise given during the lectures will be due at the end of the lecture. - Attendance at all recitations is required and closely monitored, and is counted towards grades.
-Students who do not attend the recitation session will not be allowed to submit Coding Challenges. - Students are responsible for knowing the material presented at lectures and recitations, even in the case of students' absence when the material was presented.
+- Attendance at all lectures is expected, but is not counted towards the final grade. - Attendance at all recitations is required and closely monitored, and is counted towards grades. - Students are responsible for knowing the material presented at lectures and recitations, even in the case of students' absence when the material was presented.